iantruslove/clojurescript-mode/README.md

 * `C-c M-n` switches the REPL namespace to that of the current file.
 * `C-c C-e` evaluates the preceding s-expression.

-This does NOT in any way use SLIME, sadly.

 Requires subshell-proc and clojure-mode.
 Load it into your init.el with something like: